Merriam-Webster defines ‘key bump’ after Cawthorn’s drug and orgy claims

 Less clear: the definition of “key bump.”

 As it has so often done in recent years, Merriam-Webster’s Twitter account provided clarity.
-“People are talking about ‘key bumps,’” it wrote in a Wednesday tweet, “and so we have a duty to tell you some things about this.”
+“People are talking about ‘key bumps,’ ” it wrote in a Wednesday tweet, “and so we have a duty to tell you some things about this.”

 The “bump” in “key bump,” the dictionary explained, can be defined as “a small quantity of an illicit drug when inhaled in powdered form at one time.”
-Thus, an English speaker can “refer to ‘small amounts of drugs sniffed off a key’ as ‘key bumps,’” Merriam-Webster noted.
+Thus, an English speaker can “refer to ‘small amounts of drugs sniffed off a key’ as ‘key bumps,’ ” Merriam-Webster noted.

 People are talking about ‘key bumps,’ and so we have a duty to tell you some things about this.— Merriam-Webster (@MerriamWebster) March 30, 2022